sharpjs/PSPrefix/README.md

 PSPrefix is designed to add clarity to the output of long-running, parallel operations.
 The `Show-Elapsed` cmdlet provides relative time information.
-The `Show-Prefix` cmdlet can differentiate output from separate tasks.
+The `Show-Prefixed` cmdlet can differentiate output from separate tasks.
 Together, the cmdlets can help to detangle webs of intermingled output from multiple threads.